xeons/aoc2022/README.md

 ## About

 These are my solutions to the Advent of Code 2022.
+This year I'm attempting to code the solutions in Rust to punish myself.
+I still dislike Rust.

 ## Author